 userTokens, you should use Secured API keys.
 With Secured API keys, you can include the

 userToken as an embedded parameter when you generate the key on your back end.
-This lets you provide each end with user a unique key in which they can’t change the
+This lets you provide each end user with a unique key in which they can’t change the

 Dynamic Re-Ranking options